jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W5.md

 - This is a **learning-focused assignment**
 - Minor technical imperfections are acceptable **if decisions are intentional and clearly applied**
-- Risk-taking and experimentation are encouraged **within the assignment constraints**
+- Risk-taking and experimentation are encouraged within the assignment constraints

 For an **A+**, the work should demonstrate:

-- **Intentional spatial composition**, with clear foreground, midground, and background relationships and where location choice, framing, sound, and duration work together intentionally
-- **Strong control of exposure**, with consistent settings and preserved image information throughout the shot
-- **Careful integration of ambient sound**, contributing to a sense of place without distraction
-- **Advance post-production**, using color correction to restore contrast and balance while maintaining a natural look
+- **Strong and intentional composition**, framing, and camera placement across all shots
+- **Effective use of chiaroscuro lighting**, showing control over contrast, shadow, and light direction
+- **Clear visual and conceptual coherence**, with lighting choices supporting the interview’s tone or presence
+- **High-quality audio**, with clean sound and successful synchronization across cameras
+- **Thoughtful editing**, including pacing, shot selection, and transitions that enhance clarity and rhythm
+- **Originality and artistry**

 > ❗ **Attendance and engagement are part of the rubric.**
-You are expected to work actively during class time and participate in all planning, recording, and in-class editing activities.
+You are expected to work actively during class time and participate in all in-class activities.

 ________________________________________________________________________